spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 <!-- Configure the worker node pool and provide cloud configuration information.
 Palette configures a single worker node pool by default.  [instance cost type](architecture#spot-instances) Use the following table to better understand the available input options.
 Click **Next** to continue. -->

-6. Provide the following node pool and cloud configuration information.
-Click on **Next** to continue.
+6. Provide the following node pool and cloud configuration information, and click on **Next** to continue.

     - **Node Configuration Settings**